mohzh143/liu.ridgereg/README.md

 The **`liu.ridgereg`** package provides an implementation of multiple linear regression and ridge regression models in R using the **S3 object-oriented system**.
 It includes generic methods such as `print()`, `summary()`, `coef()`, `predict()`, and `plot()` for model interpretation and visualization.

-The package also contains **one vignette** demonstrating real-world predictive modeling:
+The package also contains **vignette** demonstrating real-world predictive modeling:
 **Boston housing price prediction** using `BostonHousing` (ridge regression)

 ---